ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 ### Temple Interior and Battle Sounds
 **Source**: Party exploration of [[ancient-temple-interior]] **Information**: After emotional processing of temporal trauma, party heard distant screams "no, no, ahhh!" echoing from ahead.
 Proceeded to two massive ancient doors in room flooded with inches of water.
 Sounds of battle beyond doors: clanging blades, screams, signs of active combat.
-Unclear if sounds represent another temporal phenomenon or present danger.
 Temple interior shows signs of flooding and age.
+Sounds revealed to be real battle, not temporal phenomenon.

+### Craven's Temple Chamber Confrontation
+**Source**: Direct encounter in [[temple-chamber-with-pillars]] **Information**: Chamber contains six pillars (three on each side), lit torches, large reddish orb in center, and large coffin. [[craven]] discovered as large man in heavy plate armor with large sword and shield, blade through an individual.
+Appeared tired and stated "I have been waiting, for so, so long" followed by "have you come to end this? have you come to break the cycle?"
+When [[aster]] asked "what cycle?" his eyes rolled back with disappointment, erupting "no, you were supposed to end it.
+YOU WERE SUPPOSED TO END IT!"
+Reddish energy line connects him to central orb.
+Upon his anger, bodies around chamber began rising as undead.
+Declared "if you wont end it, I will devour it and leave on my own accord!" suggesting he commands undead and seeks to consume or escape some binding cycle.

 ## Campaign Notes
 Party achieved complete political victory through trial completion.
 Hero status enables future cooperation but primary mission continues.
 Evidence of horrific experiments provides context for expedition's purpose.
 Flickerfly head trophy with party names mounted at [[shady-rest-pub]] establishes permanent legacy.